tomysshadow/OldCPUSimulator/README.txt

 	The Target Rate (in MHz, from 1 to your CPU's current clock speed) to simulate.
 	This argument is required.

-	Try 233 to simulate an Intel Pentium 233 MHz from the late 90s.
-	Try 350 to simulate an Intel Pentium II 350 MHz from the early 2000s.
-	Try 933 to simulate an Intel Pentium III 933 MHz from the mid 2000s.

 	Go to http://intel.com/pressroom/kits/quickrefyr.htm
 	for a quick reference of year to clock speed.